-Knowing more vocabulary will help you learn Korean faster.
+Knowing more vocabulary will help you in whatever method you choose to learn Korean.
 The problem is that traditional memorization methods can be inefficient, inconvenient, and downright boring.
 This is especially true if you’re studying for the TOPIK.

 SRS systems can help!